 "If it plainly appears from the face of the materials described in [MCR 6.504(B)(1)] that the defendant is not entitled to relief, the court shall deny the motion without directing further proceedings."
 MCR 6.504(B)(2).
 "The order must include a concise statement of the reasons for the denial."
 Id.
-The "concise statement of the reasons for the denial."
-Id.
-The "concise statement of the reasons for the denial."
-Id.
-The "concise statement of the reasons for the denial."
-Id.
-The "concise statement of the reasons for the denial."

-defendant's motion is without merit,"" or by a statement that ""[d]efendant has failed to demonstrate good cause and actual prejudice under MCR 6.508(D)[; f]urthermore, the defendant's claims have no merit.""
+The "concise statement of the reasons for the denial" requirement was not satisfied by a statement that "the defendant's motion is without merit," or by a statement that "'[d]efendant has failed to demonstrate good cause and actual prejudice under MCR 6.508(D)[; f]urthermore, the defendant's claims have no merit."
 People v Finnie, 504 Mich 968 (2019); People v Holmes, 505 Mich 856 (2019) (both orders vacated the trial court's order denying the defendant's motion for relief from judgment and remanded to the trial court for reconsideration).